 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Coordination: Adjusting actions in relation to others' actions.

-In the United States, there were 1,025,600 jobs for Rough Carpenter in 2016.
+There were about 1,025,600 jobs for Rough Carpenter in 2016 (in the United States).
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 83,800 new jobs for Rough Carpenter by 2026.
 The BLS estimates 104,400 yearly job openings in this field.